micmaclab/Glial-Cells-Segmentation/README.md

   -pp_pkl_file .../postprocessing.pkl -plans_json .../plans.json -np 4
 ```
 This is nnU-Net's own connected-component postprocessing (distinct from the
-morphological cleanup in step 1) — worth checking whether it changes anything;
+morphological cleanup in step 1).
+It is worth checking whether it changes anything;
 if pre/post output match, the model is likely near its ceiling for that config.

 ---